 Foods Rich in Vitamin C

 Foods rich in vitamin C are fruit and vegetables, especially citrus fruits, peppers, berries, broccoli and potatoes.
-You should be able to get all of your vitamin C that you need from your diet, without taking a supplement.
+The majority of people eating an unrestricted diet should be able to get all of their vitamin C from their diet, without taking a supplement.

-Do Vitamin C Supplements Help to Prevent or Limit Viruses?
+Do Vitamin C Supplements Help to Prevent Viral Infection by the Common Cold?

 Does Vitamin C Have Any Other Health Benefits?